MixGen: A New Multi-Modal Data Augmentation: Experiments

 Image-text retrieval includes two subtasks: (1) retrieve images with given text (Image Retrieval) and (2) retrieve text with given images (Text Retrieval).
 We conduct experiments on MSCOCO~\cite{2014eccvcoco} and Flickr30K~\cite{2015iccvflick30} datasets.
 In terms of evaluation, we use recall at K $(R@K)$ metric, where $K = \{1, 5, 10\}$.
 For the purpose of easy comparison, we also use RSUM as the metric to reveal the overall performance of models following~\cite{Wu_2019_CVPR}, which is defined as the sum of recall metrics at $K = \{1, 5, 10\}$ of both image and text retrieval tasks.

-For fine-tuned results in Table~\ref{tab:ft_retrieval}, we can see that MixGen consistently improves over our ALBEF baseline on both datasets.
+\textbf{Fine-tuned results} In Table~\ref{tab:ft_retrieval}, we can see that MixGen consistently improves over our ALBEF baseline on both datasets.
 Under the 3M setting, simply adding MixGen without any modifications leads to an improvement of $6.2\%$ RSUM score on COCO and $1.4\%$ RSUM score on Flicker30K.
 Note that, due to the missing data problem, our reproduced ALBEF (trained on 3.3M pairs) achieves marginally lower performance than the numbers reported in the original paper (trained on 4M pairs, {gray} row in Table~\ref{tab:ft_retrieval}).
 However, after adding MixGen, our performance is even better than the original paper on COCO and competitive on Flicker30K, despite our model is trained with 700K less image-text pairs.
 This clearly shows that MixGen improves the data efficiency for model training.

-For zero-shot results in Table~\ref{tab:zs_retrieval}, similar conclusions can be observed.
+\textbf{Zero-shot results} In Table~\ref{tab:zs_retrieval}, similar conclusions can be observed.
 Under our 3M setting, MixGen leads to an improvement of $5.3\%$ RSUM score on Flicker30K.
 Since zero-shot setting treats pre-trained models as feature extractors, such significant performance gains suggest that the multi-modal features learned with MixGen during pre-training generalize well.

-Furthermore, we show MixGen's compatibility with other vision-language pre-training methods, i.e., CLIP, ViLT and TCL.
+\textbf{Compatibility with other VL models} We show MixGen's compatibility with other vision-language pre-training methods, i.e., CLIP~\cite{2021_arxiv_clip}, ViLT~\cite{2021_icml_vilt} and TCL~\cite{TCL_Yang2022VisionLanguagePW}.
+Besides adding MixGen, we do not modify their original training settings.
 Given ViLT training is very costly (e.g., 3 days with 64 V100 GPUs), we only use three datasets (COCO, VG, and SBU) instead of four during pre-training for this experiment.
 The dataset consists of 1M unique images and 2.2M image-text pairs, which we term it the 1M setting.
 As shown in Table~\ref{table:general_model}, simply adding MixGen on top of these strong baselines consistently improve state-of-the-art performance.
 In terms of fine-tuned image-text retrieval on COCO, MixGen demonstrates significant accuracy boost (absolute): ViLT (+$17.2\%$), CLIP (+$4.1\%$), ALBEF (+$7.0\%$) and TCL (+$3.2\%$).
 This shows the versatility of MixGen as image-text data augmentation in pre-training.